iai-group/UserSimCRS/README.md

 # :warning: Disclaimer

-> The code is currently undergoing some refactoring, so the simulation is not working as describe in the paper.
+> The code is currently undergoing some refactoring, so the simulation is not working as described in the paper.
 We kindly ask for some more of your patience.
 Be assured, we are doing our best to finish this refactoring as quickly as possible.
 Thank you for your understanding!

 # UserSimCRS